Anxiety Treatment Miami

 The causes of anxiety are a complex subject.
 No single person experiences anxiety the same way, which shows the cause to be different, too.
 Here are some of the known causes of anxiety.

-- Environmental factors: Relationship problems, work problems, or family issues can affect a person and trigger anxiety.
+- or other family issues can affect a person and trigger anxiety.

 - Genetics: Anxiety can run in the family, so if the family members of an individual suffer from an anxiety disorder, the individual is likely to suffer from it, too.